-The night fog temporal difference (TD) test identifies new fog development and advection of preexisting fog/low-stratus features in polar scenes that have formed within a strong polar boundary-layer inversion.
-Like the single-channel TIR temporal differencing technique outlined in Section 10, this test also exploits the change in infrared brightness temperature in the 10.8μm TIR1 channel, on a pixel-by-pixel basis, caused by both moving and developing fog in collocated pixels taken from time-sequential polar satellite images.
+The night fog temporal difference (TD) test identifies new fog development and advection of pre-existing fog/low-stratus features in polar scenes that have formed within a strong polar boundary-layer inversion.
+Like the single-channel TIR temporal differencing technique outlined in

+Section 10, this test also exploits the change in infrared brightness temperature in the 10.8-μm TIR1 channel, on a pixel-by-pixel basis, caused by both moving and developing fog in collocated pixels taken from time-sequential polar satellite images.
 The difference between the two tests, however, is that the fog TD test identifies warming (as opposed to cooling) temporal signatures.
 This is because fog in the polar inversion is warmer than the underlying snow/ice surface during the polar night (this difference can often be several 10's of K).
-When fog either advances into or forms within a surface inversion over a very cold background, the TIR1 brightness temperature rises dramatically, and from that temporal signature the presence of boundary-layer inversion stratus can be inferred with some confidence.
+When fog either advances into or forms within a surface inversion over a very cold background. the TIR1 brightness temperature rises dramatically, and from that temporal signature the presence of boundary-layer inversion stratus can be inferred with some confidence.
 This test is performed only at night.

-TIR1 data from the current satellite pass are compared to the corresponding data maintained in the Polar Mosaic database described in Section 9.
+TIR1 data from the current satellite pass are to the corresponding compared data maintained in the Polar Mosaic database described in Section 9.
 The test requires that the satellite-observed brightness temperature increase over time by an amount greater than an empirically defined threshold in order for the analysis pixel to be flagged as cloud-filled.
-The change in satellitemeasured brightness temperature is computed as in Section 10.
-If ΔT{TIR} is greater than a prescribed temperature-difference threshold, then boundary-layer inversion fog may exist in that pixel.
+The change in satellite-measured brightness temperature is computed as in Section 10.
+If $\Delta T{TIR}$ is greater than a prescribed temperaturedifference threshold, then boundary-layer inversion fog may exist in that pixel.

 To ensure the warming is due to clouds and not a background change, a final spectral test is performed.
-The warming temporal-difference pixels must also exhibit a positive TIR1-MWIR spectral difference as well, as suggested by the discussions in Section 5, before a pixel is finally classified as cloud-filled by the MWIR-TIR fog/stratus temporal differencing test.
+The warming temporaldifference pixels must also exhibit a positive TIR1-MWIR spectral difference before a pixel is finally classified as cloud-filled by the MWIR-TIR fog/stratus temporal differencing test.
 The MWIR-TIR infrared temporal difference test is executed only at night, in search of inversion fogs.